Don't trust your eyes: on the (un)reliability of feature visualizations: Acknowledgments

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-We would like to thank (in alphabetic order): Matthias Bethge, Judy Borowski, Thomas Klein, Pang Wei Koh, Ari Morcos, Lisa Schut, Caroline Seidel, Paul Vicol and Felix Wichmann for helpful discussions and feedback.
+We would like to thank (in alphabetic order): Matthias Bethge, Judy Borowski, Thomas Klein, Pang Wei Koh, David Fleet, Ari Morcos, Chris Olah, Lisa Schut, Caroline Seidel, Paul Vicol, Felix Wichmann and our anonymous reviewers for helpful discussions and feedback.
+All opinions expressed in this article are our own and are not necessarily shared by any of the colleagues we thank here.
 This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, 01IS18039B.
 BB acknowledges support from the Vector Institute.
 WB acknowledges financial support via an Emmy Noether Grant funded by the German Research Foundation (DFG) under grant no. BR 6382/1-1 and via the Open Philantropy Foundation funded by the Good Ventures Foundation.
 WB is a member of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
 We thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting RSZ.

-\subsubsection{Author contributions}
+\section{Author contributions}